Banging Toolbox

 6. Assemble the joint.

-How to join woods using dovetail joint?
+How to join woods using a dovetail joint?

 • Wood glue.